The need for nurses grows

-During the early part of the 20th century, the health needs in the state of Washington were many and varied.
-Although the trend was for more hospitals, the bulk of hospital nursing service was provided by students and the largest field for graduate nurses was private duty nursing in the hospital and the home.
-The hours were long and the wages low.
-In the majority of cases, this meant 20-24 hour duty with an average wage of $3-$5 per day.
+During the early part of the 20th century, health needs in the state of Washington were many and varied.
+Although the trend was for more hospitals, the bulk of hospital nursing service was provided by students — and the largest field for graduate nurses was private duty nursing in the hospital and the home.
+The hours were long, and wages were low.
+In the majority of cases, this meant 20 to 24-hour duty with an average wage of $3 to $5 per day.
 It was also in this period that the need for the visiting or public health nurse became apparent.
-The first industrial nurses were also employed in this era - and indications were that this too would be a consistently growing field of nursing.
+The first industrial nurses were also employed in this era; indications were that this, too, would be a consistently growing field of nursing.

-As the country moved into World War I, the first experience with a serious shortage of trained nurses became a reality.
+As the United States moved into World War I, the first experience with a serious shortage of trained nurses became a reality.
 The need for nurses was compounded by the national influenza epidemic of 1918 and the public demands for the development of public health.
 These factors placed a heavy burden on the nursing profession.
-In addition, the scope of nursing practice was expanding with corresponding demands for nurses in laboratory work, anesthesia and hospital staff work.
+In addition, the scope of nursing practice was expanding, with corresponding demands for nurses in laboratory work, anesthesia and hospital staff work.

-WSGNA lobbies the legislature and achieves passage of the first Nurse Practice Act in Washington state.
-[This was no small feat in that many legislators feared that the title “registered nurse” would make it possible for nurses to practice medicine, surgery or midwifery.
+- WSGNA lobbied the state legislature and achieved passage of the first Nurse Practice Act in Washington state.
+This was no small feat, as many legislators feared that the title “registered nurse” would make it possible for nurses to practice medicine, surgery or midwifery.
 Nurses, however, were determined not to fail in their first organized attempt to set standards and gain status.
-This was the beginning of the active aggressive government relations program that remains an integral part of the Washington State Nurses Association today.]
+This was the beginning of the active, aggressive government relations program that remains an integral part of WSNA today.

-On April 18, the first Board of Nurse Examiners is appointed by the Governor.
-The Board consisted of 5 graduate nurses with at least 3 years of experience.
-In September, the first examination is held in Seattle for one applicant, George Smith, a graduate of the Annie Paddock School of Nursing (now Tacoma General Hospital School of Nursing), who becomes the first licensed nurse in Washington state.
+- On April 18, the first Board of Nurse Examiners was appointed by the governor.
+The Board consisted of five graduate nurses with at least three years of experience.
+In September, the first examination was held in Seattle for one applicant, George Smith, a graduate of the Annie Paddock School of Nursing (now Tacoma General Hospital School of Nursing).
+George became the first licensed nurse in Washington state.

-As the nation struggled with a growing TB epidemic, WSGNA members contribute funds to build a TB cottage at Riverton for the care of nurses who had contracted TB.
+As the nation struggled with a growing tuberculosis (TB) epidemic, WSGNA members contributed funds to build a TB cottage at Riverton for the care of nurses who contracted TB.

-WSGNA helps form the Washington State Organization for Public Health Nursing as part of the National Organization for Public Health Nursing.
+WSGNA helped form the Washington State Organization for Public Health Nursing as part of the National Organization for Public Health Nursing.

-A national influenza epidemic and World War I produce the first severe nursing shortage.
-Nurses are urged to join the armed forces and nurses respond in mass.
-The first WSGNA president, May S. Loomis, is in charge of nurse recruitment for the state.
-As the shortage and the influenza epidemic peak in local communities, public health nurses, inactive married nurses and non-nurse volunteers respond to the local call for nurses and serve with courage, determination and unbelievable stamina.
+A national influenza epidemic and World War I produced the first severe nursing shortage; nurses were urged to join the armed forces and nurses responded en masse.
+The first WSGNA president, May S. Loomis, was in charge of nurse recruitment for the state.
+As the nurse shortage and influenza epidemic peaked in local communities, public health nurses, inactive married nurses and non-nurse volunteers responded to the local call for nurses — serving with courage, determination and unbelievable stamina.

-WSGNA supports an increase for private duty nurses to $5 per day because of the high cost of living.
+WSGNA supported a pay increase for private duty nurses to $5 per day because of the high cost of living.